brane100/Data-Automation-App/README.md

 ## Disclaimer

-This app is still in development and may have bugs or limited functionality.
+The app is currently under development and not yet available for public use.
+As such, it may contain bugs or limited functionality.
 The app is intended for personal use and is not guaranteed to work on all devices.

 ---

-Thank you for checking out the Data Automation App!
-Stay tuned for updates and improvements.
+Thank you for showing interest in the Data Automation App!
+Stay tuned for future updates and announcements regarding the release.